Dino Maamria: Stevenage

 Having previously played for the club and served as first-team coach and assistant manager in separate spells, Maamria was appointed as manager of League Two club Stevenage on 20 March 2018.
-He became the only African manager in professional English football at the time.
-He recorded his first win as manager with a 4–1 home victory over local rivals Barnet on 2 April 2018.
-Stevenage were inconsistent for much of the 2018–19 season but won five of their final six league matches to finish 10th, missing out on a play-off place by one point.
+At the time of his appointment, he was the only African manager in professional English football.
+He recorded his first victory as manager on 2 April 2018, when Stevenage defeated local rivals Barnet 4–1 at home.
+Stevenage recorded mixed results during the 2018–19 season but won five of their final six league matches to finish 10th, one point outside the play-off places.
 The 2019–20 season began with seven league matches without a win, and Maamria was dismissed on 9 September 2019.

 Oldham Athletic

-In September 2019, Maamria was named as head coach of League Two club Oldham Athletic on a two-year contract on 19 September 2019.
-Having won nine of his 32 matches in an inconsistent season, Oldham were in 19th position when the League Two season was curtailed due to the COVID-19 pandemic in March 2020.
+Maamria was named as head coach of League Two club Oldham Athletic on a two-year contract on 19 September 2019.
+Under Maamria, Oldham won nine of their 32 matches and were in 19th position when the League Two season was curtailed due to the COVID-19 pandemic in March 2020.
 He was dismissed on 31 July 2020.

 Burton Albion

 Maamria joined League One club Burton Albion as assistant manager to Jimmy Floyd Hasselbaink on 1 January 2021.
 At the time, Burton were bottom of the league table, having won two matches during the first half of the 2020–21 season.
 The club won nine of their next 12 league matches, including a six-match winning run between February and March 2021, and finished 16th.
-Hasselbaink resigned on 5 September 2022 with the club winless in their opening seven matches to start the 2022–23 season, citing limitations in the club's resources.
-Maamria was initially placed in caretaker charge before being appointed permanent manager the following day.
+Following Hasselbaink's resignation on 5 September 2022, Maamria was initially placed in caretaker charge before being appointed permanent manager the following day.
 Burton secured League One safety with three games to spare, finishing 15th, but he was dismissed on 9 December 2023 following a six-game winless run.

 After leaving Burton, Maamria stated that he had declined several opportunities to return to management.
 He noted his reputation for stabilising struggling teams, but indicated that he wished his next managerial role to be a longer-term project.

+Barrow

+Maamria was appointed head coach of League Two club Barrow on 11 February 2026.
+At the time of his appointment, the club were in 22nd position, three points above the relegation zone.
+He was dismissed a month later, on 11 March 2026, after one win in six matches.
+During his tenure, Barrow lost three matches after conceding in the 89th minute or later.
+Maamria later expressed disappointment at his departure, stating that he had inherited a squad lacking confidence and had been unable to implement his methods fully because of limited training time.